 The U.S. magistrate judge presiding over the Qualcomm-Apple licensing agreement pre-trial case had harsh words for the U.S.-based silicon manufacturer.

-In a September 4th, 2018 order, magistrate judge Mitchell D. Dembin appeared to be critical of Qualcomm’s so-called “tactical decision not to asset infringement” in its case against Cupertino computing giant Apple.
+In a September 4th, 2018 order, magistrate judge Mitchell D. Dembin appeared to be critical of Qualcomm’s so-called “tactical decision not to assert infringement” in its case against Cupertino computing giant Apple.

 In typical U.S. patent infringement cases, it’s normally up to the patent-holder to provide evidence of infringement.